Fast, affordable Internet access for all.

 Knox County is mulling a request by the MidCoast Internet Coalition for $7.7 million in its pursuit of a nonprofit regional broadband utility.
 It is also considering requests from four communities looking to expand broadband access in parts of town with poor or no connections, including: Vinalhaven, Rockport, Union, and Owls Head.

 The Allegany County Board of Commissioners is using a combination of relief funds and state grant funding to invest $1 million to bring wireless Internet access to several underserved areas.
+The work will comprise six projects, for which Breezeline, Connxx, Broxel Broadband, and Fiber Creek have been chosen as the ISPs.

 Worcester County has committed $4.6 million of its funds to expanding broadband and contributing to the county's firefighting department, as part of a plan to incent Internet Service Providers to improve connectivity in the region.
 So far, Worcester County Commissioners have voted unanimously to allocate $820,000 of those broadband expansion funds to the Maryland Broadband Cooperative.
+County Commissioners have allowed Talkie Communications to apply for a federal infrastructure grant to bring broadband to residents in rural areas.
+The grant requires a 10 percent match ($2 million if the county were to recieve the requested amount), which would come from the county’s American Rescue funding.

 In Pittsfield, a municipal broadband network is the second-most popular result of a citywide survey asking residents what it should do with its funds.